Utility Applications

 Communication to SCADA Systems

-Additionally, EIG meters have extensive communication options for integrating their data into existing SCADA systems.
+EIG meters have extensive communication options for integrating monitored data into existing SCADA systems.
 Depending on the specific EIG meter, the following communication modes are available:

 Depending on the specific mode, the following communication protocols are supported: